top of page

 3) Don't Place Blame

-When it comes to discussing divorce with your children, it's important not to place blame on either parent.
+When it comes to discussing divorce with your children, it's important NOT to place blame on either parent.
 It can be difficult not to voice frustration and negative feelings that have built up leading up to the separation but try to keep the conversation focused on the facts.
 Talk about the decision to separate and how it affects the family dynamic.
 Let your children know that both parents will always love them and that having two homes is a common part of many families lives.
 This can help make the transition smoother and provide a sense of stability.

 4) Explain What Will Change and What Won't